Measles: Symptoms and treatment

 • deafness

 It's also possible to develop a neurological condition called subacute sclerosing panencephalitis 7 to 10 years after recovering from measles.
 It affects the brain and can develop even if it looks like you've fully recovered from the initial infection.
-The condition is fatal and the risk of developing it may be higher if you have measles before 2 years of age.
+The condition is rare, but fatal.
+The risk of developing this condition may be higher if you have measles before 2 years of age.

 People who get measles while pregnant may: